 Availability and launch date

-Peacock will launch first for Comcast Xfinity X1 and Flex customers April 15.
-The rest of the US will get access to the service starting August 15.
+Peacock is now available in limited form for Comcast Xfinity X1 and Flex customers.
+The rest of the US will get access to the Peacock streaming service starting July 15.

 Platforms and devices

 There will be two tiers of Peacock subscriptions.
-One, Peacock Free, will be completely free to access, with ads.
+The first one, Peacock Free, will be completely free to access, with ads.
 The other, Peacock Premium, will have more content but will have a price tag for most customers.

 Peacock Premium will normally cost $4.99 a month, with ads.
 However, if you are a Comcast and Cox cable subscriber, you get the ad-supported Peacock Premium for free.
-If they want to get rid of the ads, those users can spend $5 a month.
+If they want to get rid of the ads for most shows, those users can spend $5 a month.
 Everyone else can get the ad-free version of Peacock Premium for $9.99.

 What classic TV shows will be on the service?